SOEN-341-Team-Zero/Team_Zero-SOEN341_Project_W25/README.md

 - **Role-Based User Permissions**:
   - Admins can create and delete channels and teams, moderate messages, and assign users to channels and teams.
   - Members can send and view messages within assigned channels.
-- **User Authentication & Management**: Secure login system with role-based access control.
+- **User Authentication & Management**: Secure login and registration process.

 As the project progresses, additional features will be implemented based on team discussions and innovation efforts.